Nexuzzzz/amyntas/README.md

 ---

 ### About
-Amyntas is a layer 7 DoS toolkit, with a wide variety of attack methods and the capabilities to bypass caching systems. <br>
+Amyntas is a layer 7 DoS toolkit, with a wide variety of attack methods and the capability to bypass caching systems. <br>
 Use at your own risk!
 I, the author, am not responsible for any harm you do!
 Keep that in mind!

 <br>